dennisXZX/reading-list/README.md

-Inspired by [Google Interview University](https://github.com/jwasham/google-interview-university/blob/master/README.md), I would like to challenge myself to make reading books part of my hobbies.
+Inspired by [Google Interview University](https://github.com/jwasham/google-interview-university/blob/master/README.md), I would like to challenge myself to make reading part of my hobbies.

 ## Recommendation Is Warmly Welcomed